Stiivi/Tarot-swift/Sources/TarotKit/Documentation.docc/TarotKit/DevelopmentNotes.md

 ## Overview

+This is an experiment, a toy, an idea playground for discovering the knoweledge capture and knowledge codification system itself.

+Think of it as a "knowledge aided design and simulation" system.

 Design principle:

 - Every entity that represents the content knowledge is represented by the graph
 - Graph structures should be as simple as possible
-- Purity of abstraction has its practical limits
-- Multple perspectives on structures exists and is more common than exception
+- Multple perspectives on structures exists and is more common than exception.
+  One has to be able to express them.
 - Primarily porovide mechanisms, then provide convenience policies
 - Synthesis and mutability of structures is primary functionality, analysis is secondary.
 - Every structure should be considered as presentable in an user interface, unless deemed internal
 - Avoid recursive structures, they are not easy to work with in user interfaces

+Restrictions:

+- If it can not be expressed by graph, it sohuld be rethinked.
+- No core functionality or structure can be added if it can be expressed by existing functionality.
+- Optimisation, either spatial or temporal, is not a reason to add or change anything.
+- If the potential user interface for the functionality or a structure is complicated to create, has a risk of users being confused or is too structured, then the functionality or a structure should be rethinked.

 ## Know Debt and Out of Scope